eu-ssi/eussi.org/README.md

 The website sources are hosted on GitHub (here) and the website is deployed via GitHub pages.

-The source code resides on the `master` branch and upon every change (merged pull request), it auto-generates the `gh-pages` branch which containes the generated HTML code.
+The source code resides on the `main` branch and upon every change (merged pull request), it auto-generates the `gh-pages` branch which containes the generated HTML code.